joostsmid/ct-screening/README.md

 _Figures_

-Summary results, Figures and Tables for each model variant (28 in total) are stored in the `figures/` directory.
+Summary results, Figures and Tables for each model variant are stored in the `figures/` directory.

 ### Instructions for running the model ###

 To run the model and analyze its results perform the following steps:
-Source `run_multicore.R` to generate MCMC traces.
-To run one model separately, lines 1-3 in this file should be replaced by `args <- c(x,y)`, where `x` is a number from 1 to 28 (one of the model types), and `y` is a number between 1 and 5 (one MCMC chain).
+Source `run_mcmc.R` to generate MCMC traces.
+To run one model separately, lines 1-3 in this file should be replaced by `args <- c(x,y,z)`, where `x` is a number from 1 to 3 (mean, minimum or maximum data), `y` is a number from 1 to 4 (one of the model types), and `z` is a number between 1 and 5 (one MCMC chain).
 This produces the MCMC trace and places it in the `results/` directory.

-Alternatively, one can run all models simultaneously as a batch job on a computing cluster using the files `run_final.job` and the parameter combinations “parameters.txt” (specifying combinations of model types and MCMC runs), for each job.
+Alternatively, one can run all models simultaneously as a batch job on a computing cluster using the files `run_mcmc.job` and the parameter combinations “parameters.txt” (specifying combinations of model types and MCMC runs), for each job.

 Source `analyze_mcmc.R` to produce the summary results, Figures and Tables.
-To produce these for one model separately, lines 1-3 in this file should be replaced by `args <- x`, where `x` is a number from 1 to 28 (one of the model types).
+To produce these for one model separately, lines 1-3 in this file should be replaced by `args <- x`, where `x` is a number from 1 to 3 (mean, min or max data) and `y` is a number from 1 to 4 (one of the model types).
 This produces summary results, Figures and Tables for one model and places it in the `figures/` directory.

-Alternatively, one can analyze all models simultaneously as a batch job on a computing cluster using the files `run_final_analyze.job` and the parameter combinations `parameters_analyze.txt` (specifying the model types), for each job.
+Alternatively, one can analyze all models simultaneously as a batch job on a computing cluster using the files `analyze_mcmc.job` and the parameter combinations `parameters_analyze.txt` (specifying the model types), for each job.

 ### References ###